 Objective No. 2: Technical assistance to companies for the observance of human rights in their business activities

-Action: Produce, in coordination with the business sector, organized civil society and the competent state sector, a guide aimed at small-scale mining units to promote their formalization and, progressively, a culture of due diligence.
+Action: Produce, in coordination with the business sector, organized civil society and the competent state sector, a guide aimed at the micro and small business sector to promote their formalization and, progressively, a culture of due diligence.

-Background: The guide will specifically address the GP-RBC postulates in order to promote the formalization of small-scale mining units that are in this process and progressively implement a due diligence culture, taking into account their peculiarities.
+Background: The guide will specifically address the principles of GP-RBC in order to promote the formalization of micro and small enterprises and progressively implement a culture of due diligence, taking into account their peculiarities.
 The guide will be developed with the business sector and civil society, and its implementation and follow-up will be promoted.

-Indicator: Due diligence guidelines for small-scale mining units developed, submitted, and implemented.
-Follow-up reports on the implementation of the guide (Action Indicator). – page 108
+Indicator: Due diligence guide for micro and small companies prepared, presented, and implemented.
+Follow-up reports on the implementation of the guide. – page 107

 Action: Provide information and raise awareness on collective labor rights due diligence throughout the supply chain.